St. Louis Motorcycle Accident Lawyer

 Missouri’s Wrongful Death Statute

 Missouri carefully outlines how to proceed with a wrongful death claim.
-The first people who have a right to file a wrongful death claim in Missouri include a deceased person’s surviving spouse, children or grandchildren.
+The first people who have a right to file a wrongful death claim in Missouri include a deceased person’s surviving spouse, children, or grandchildren.
 If no such kin exists, then a parent or sibling may file instead.
-If these relatives are unavailable, a personal representative of the deceased person’s estate may file a claim and if no representative exists, the court will appoint a plaintiff “ad litem” to act as the plaintiff in the wrongful death case, but such an individual must represent an individual entitled to a share of the deceased’s estate.
+If these relatives are unavailable, a personal representative of the deceased person’s estate may file a claim, and if no representative exists, the court will appoint a plaintiff “ad litem” to act as the plaintiff in the wrongful death case, but such an individual must represent an individual entitled to a share of the deceased’s estate.

 Damages in Missouri wrongful death claims include those found in most personal injury claims, such as property damage, medical expenses, pain and suffering and lost income.
 These damages apply to what the victim experienced prior to his or her death.
-This includes the cost of treatment and pain and suffering experienced during the victim’s final illness or injury as well as wages lost in that time.
-The family can then collect compensation for funeral and burial expenses, loss of consortium and lost earning potential provided by the decedent.
+This includes the cost of treatment and pain and suffering experienced during the victim’s final illness or injury, as well as wages lost in that time.
+The family can then collect compensation for funeral and burial expenses, loss of consortium, and lost earning potential provided by the decedent.
 Missouri allows claimants three years from the date of death to file a wrongful death claim.

 Winning Your Motorcycle Accident Case

-Whether your motorcycle accident case is a personal injury lawsuit, product liability claim or a wrongful death claim for a lost loved one, your success hinges on your ability to prove the defendant’s negligence in the situation.
-This requires proving the defendant owed the victim a duty of care, failed to meet that duty and directly caused the victim’s damages.
+Whether your motorcycle accident case is a personal injury lawsuit, product liability claim, or a wrongful death claim for a lost loved one, your success hinges on your ability to prove the defendant’s negligence in the situation.
+This requires proving the defendant owed the victim a duty of care, failed to meet that duty, and directly caused the victim’s damages.
 When motorcycle accidents happen due to faulty vehicles or vehicle parts, injured victims can instead pursue product liability claims against the manufacturer.
 Unlike personal injury or wrongful death lawsuits, plaintiffs in product liability claims do not necessarily need to prove the manufacturer was negligent to secure compensation, only that the device in question was defective and the defect caused the plaintiff’s damages.

 Regardless of what form your motorcycle accident case takes, the right motorcycle accident attorney will make an enormous difference in the outcome.
 The lawyers of Goldblatt + Singer are a team of attorneys with diverse legal backgrounds, but they share one top priority in every case: client recovery.
 We’ve handled all types of civil actions for our clients in the St. Louis, MO area since 1949, so let us put that experience to work in your case.
 Contact us today to schedule a free consultation and we’ll get to work investigating your case.

-Free Consultation
+Free Consulation

 • This field is for validation purposes and should be left unchanged.